crosswalk-project/crosswalk-website/documentation/18-Screens.md

       margin: 0.5em 0 0 0;
     }

-(set the top margin of the "down" button to a fixed amount so it stays close to the "up" button")
+(set the top margin of the "down" button to a fixed amount so it stays close to the "up" button").

 I also changed this rule: